RoadieHQ/backstage-plugin-aws-auth/README.md

 then, please set environment variables with api keys from previously create IAM user.

-Then run plugin as standalone:
+You can run plugin locally as standalone by:

 ```bash
 export AWS_ACCESS_KEY_ID=x